March 1933 German federal election: Aftermath

 Despite achieving a much better result than in the November 1932 election, the Nazis did not do as well as Hitler had hoped.
 In spite of massive violence and voter intimidation, the Nazis won only 43.9% of the vote, rather than the majority that he had expected.

 Therefore, Hitler was forced to maintain his coalition with the DNVP to control the majority of seats.
 The Communists (KPD) lost about a quarter of their votes, and the Social Democrats suffered only moderate losses.
 Although the KPD had not been formally banned, it was a foregone conclusion that the KPD deputies would never be allowed to take their seats.
 Within a few days, all KPD representatives had been placed under arrest or gone into hiding.

 Although the Nazi-DNVP coalition had enough seats to conduct the basic business of government, Hitler needed a two-thirds majority to pass the Enabling Act, which allowed the Cabinet, and effectively the Chancellor, to enact laws without the approval of the Reichstag for four years.
 With certain exceptions, such laws could deviate from the Weimar Constitution.
-Leaving nothing to chance, the Nazis used the provisions of the Reichstag Fire Decree to arrest all 81 Communist deputies and to keep several Social Democrats out of the chamber.
+Leaving nothing to chance, the Nazis used the provisions of the Reichstag Fire Decree to arrest all 81 Communist deputies, and keep several Social Democrats out of the chamber.

 Hitler then obtained the necessary supermajority by persuading the Centre Party to vote with him with regard to the Enabling Act.
 The bill was passed on 23 March with 444 votes for and 94 against.
 Only the Social Democrats, led by Otto Wels, opposed the measure, which came into effect on 27 March.
 The bill's provisions turned the government into a de facto legal dictatorship.

 Within four months, the other parties had been shuttered by outright banning or Nazi terror, and Germany had become formally a one-party state.
 A snap election was called for November by Hindenburg, in which voters were presented with a single list of Nazis and guest candidates, and voting was not secret: the new Reichstag thus included only NSDAP and supporting members, effectively liquidating what was left of Weimar democracy.